zhihuidu/brain-match/README.md

 This contains several helper programs as well:

 **analyze-graph**: Analyze an input graph \
-**transform-connectome-graph**: Convert the VNC Connectome male and female graphs into generic graphs \
+**transform-male-female-VNC-inputs**: Convert the VNC Connectome male and female graphs and matching file into generic graphs \
 **transform-solution**: Convert a solution matching into a VNC Connectome male and female solution file \
 **convert-VNC-matching**: Convert the VNC Connectome matching solution into a generic one \
 **score-matching**: Find the score of a matching between two graphs \